Summary of Benefits Package – FY 2016-2017 (effective 10/1/16)

 The City provides a comprehensive benefits package for all regular full-time employees.
 Regular part-time employees may be eligible for specific City-paid benefits and intermittent employees may have access to voluntary benefits (check with HRD).
 Our benefits include but are not limited to the following:

 - The City of Deltona pays 100% of employee medical (core HMO plan) and Dental.
 Vision insurance may be purchased by the employee.
 In addition, the City pays 50% of dependent coverage for health insurance (but not for dental).

 - Medical Insurance (CIGNA) – 1/1/2017 - 12/31/2017

 - Low deductible

 - Open access to Specialists

-- Dental Insurance (United Healthcare) – Coverage includes payment based on reasonable and customary charges with the employee responsibility varying based on service(s) received.
+- Dental Insurance (CIGNA) – Coverage includes payment based on reasonable and customary charges with the employee responsibility varying based on service(s) received.
 Employees have the option of staying within the network, or going out of network.

 - Vision Insurance (United Healthcare) – Basic coverage for annual eye exam.
 Voluntary plan offers an allowance for prescription lenses or contact lenses every twelve (12) months.

 - Pre-Tax Premium Cafeteria Plan – Allows medical, dental, and vision insurance premiums to be deducted from your paycheck before taxes are calculated; this results in less taxes taken from your paycheck and more take home pay.